Pulmonary Mycobacterium avium complex infection

-Mycobacterium avium complex (MAC) infections often occur patients with pre-existing pulmonary disease or those with depressed immunity.
-It is however also seen frequently in otherwise healthy patients, with a predilection for older women who deliberately suppress cough reflex (Lady Windermere syndrome) 1-3.
+MAC infections often occur in patients with a pre-existing pulmonary disease or those with depressed immunity.
+However, it is also seen frequently in otherwise healthy patients, with a predilection for older women who deliberately suppress the cough reflex (Lady Windermere syndrome) 1-3.

 A number of patient groups have been associated with increased risk of pulmonary MAC.
-They include 2-3:
+They include 2,3:

-- immunocompromised patients e.g. AIDS
+- immunocompromised patients, e.g. AIDS

 - patients with cystic fibrosis: MAC isolated in up to 13% of patients

 - patients with alpha-1-antitrypsin deficiency